Extreme Nomads’ Sports and Outdoors Guide to Bali

 Bali is Asia’s original digital nomad hub, long favoured not just by nomads, but by backpackers, surfers, and honeymooners for its low cost of living, tropical weather, beautiful beaches, and chilled out way of life.
 Yet long before the digital nomad days began, Bali was known by trendy jet-setters as Southeast Asia’s idyllic island getaway.

 Drool-worthy local food, fascinating culture, and picture perfect beaches are just the beginning.
 Year on year, Bali continues to draw a hodgepodge of interesting people from around the world to settle on its surf-washed shores.

 In keeping with the laidback island lifestyle, much of the adopted culture in Bali revolves around self-care and rejuvenation; you can’t throw a stone here without hitting a massage parlour, a farmers market, or a yoga studio.

 But the best place to re energise is in Bali’s great outdoors.
-The island is brimming with outdoor adventure, from surfing and kitesurfing on those perfect Indo waves, to hiking and biking the hairraising jungle trails.
+The island is brimming with outdoor adventure, from diving to surfing and kitesurfing on those perfect Indo waves, to hiking and biking the hairraising jungle trails.